SorellaLabs/brontes/book/mev_inspectors/sandwich.md

 - For each victim set if the victim set isn't empty push it to the `victim_set` array.
 - If it is empty, there are no victims between the previous attacker tx and the current attacker tx, which implies that these are probably two separate sandwich attacks so we break it up by creating a `PossibleSandwich` that takes as possible frontruns all possible frontruns up to the current tx index & as possible backrun the current tx.

-Take the example where we have the following transactions:

-Possible Frontruns: [A, B, C]
-Possible Backrun: D
-Victims: [[1,2], [], [3,4]]

-This would get partitioned into two sandwiches:

-1. Possible Frontruns: A
-   Possible Backrun: B
-   Victims: [1, 2]

-2. Possible Frontruns: C
-   Possible Backrun: D
-   Victims: [3, 4]

-The caveat to this methodology is that if for some reason the attacker has multiple transactions in a row, the partitioning will not work as expected.
-For example let's take the same example as above:

-Possible Frontruns: [A, B, C]
-Possible Backrun: D
-Victims: [[1,2], [], [3,4]]

-The actual sandwich could actually be:

-1. First Frontrun: A
-   Victims: [1, 2]
-   Unrelated or misc attacker transaction: B
-   Third Frontrun: C
-   Victims: [3, 4]
-   Backrun: D

-However we are operating under the assumption that attackers are maximally efficient & have no reason to endure the gas overhead.
-If you find an example of a sandwich attack that breaks this assumption please let us know, we'll give you a bounty.

 Now that the sandwiches have been partitioned, we fetch the `TxInfo` for all transactions in the sandwiches.
 If their are more than 10 victim sets for a possible sandwich we discard the sandwich for performance reasons.
 If anyone can find an example of a sandwich attack that breaks these parameters please let us know, we'll give you a bounty.